JupiterOne/sdk/docs/testing.md

 `src/instanceConfigFields.json` and load in values from environment variables and the project's `.env` file if present.

-If unable to create load a config from environment variables, the function will create a configuration with mock values based the types specified in `src/instanceConfigFields.json`.
+If unable to load a config from environment variables, the function will create a configuration with mock values based the types specified in `src/instanceConfigFields.json`.

 Example `instanceConfigFields.json` file: